manschloemark/standup/README.md

     - This widget contains a QProgressRing and buttons to control the timer.
     - learned how to use timerEvents and QTimers to make this a breeze.
 - Making the most of inheritance
-  - I'm happy with the way I used classes and inheritance to simplify the creation and use of reminders and reminder widgets.
+  - I'm happy with the way I used classes and inheritance to make reminders easy to implement.
+  - ReminderOptions subclasses are Qt widgets that let users configure reminders.
-  - Base classes for widgets that let users customize reminders (ReminderOptions) and the python objects that actually make the reminders happen (Reminder) make it easy to implement new reminders.
+  - Reminder classes are objects that encapsulate the code that make the reminders happen.
+The StandUp app doesn't need to know about the details of the reminder, it just calls Reminder.handle() to make it happen.
   - Adding new reminders is as simple as writing a new ReminderOptions and Reminder subclass.
-The program will automatically add the new reminder to the GUI
+The program automatically loads all ReminderOptions to the GUI.

 ## TODO
 - Make it easier to install and run
-- Add named profiles so users can save settings for quick reuse
+- Test the app on Windows and OSX
+  - I'm not sure if Raise Window and Maximize Window reminders work on other operating systems or window managers